shiyis/shiyis/README.md

 - 👋 Hi there!
-- 🤩 I have created this account to host some fun side projects 🎞️.
+- 🤩 I have created this account to host some fun side projects.
 - ⚡️ Questions?
 Write me an email at shiyis@brandeis.edu.